 Because there is no advance booking, no-one can be sure how many people are going to turn up for a particular walk.
-You can get a general idea by browsing the Walk Reports in the Forum & Announcements section of This Week's Walks.
+You can get a general idea by clicking the Recent Walks or Walk Reports buttons at the top of the This Week's Walks page.
 Typically around 6 to 20 people turn up for a walk; usually more on Saturdays than Sundays, and (obviously) fewer in bad weather.
 It's always possible that only a handful of other walkers will turn up, but this certainly won't be the case if you choose a popular-sounding walk in a well-known area (eg. the South Downs) on a fine summer day.

 If you need more information to help you decide which walk to choose, go to that walk's page on the site and read its Introduction (and perhaps look at its Feedback page too).

 Can I bring a teenager or child?

 Yes.
 It doesn't often happen, but children are welcome.
 However, as our walks have no leader, they must be accompanied by an adult (i.e. 18+) who is responsible for them.
 If the child can't manage the pace, you may find that you fall behind the group at times.

 You are welcome to use our website to organise slower-paced child-friendly walks.

 Can I bring a dog?

 Yes.
 It doesn't often happen, but dogs are welcome, and assistance dogs are very welcome.
 Please be aware that not all people are 'dog people' though, and wouldn't appreciate a dog running between their feet while walking.
 Please read the The Rambler's advice for taking dogs on a country walk beforehand, paying particular attention to 'sheep' and 'cows'.